oracle/oci-python-sdk/README-development.rst

     # Using a different profile in the default config file
     tox -- --config-profile IAD_PROFILE

+A sample config file is provided 'tests/configuration/config.sample'

 Specifying environment variables
 --------------------------------
 In addition to a valid config file for your tenancy, the tests also require the following environment variables to be set:

     * ``OCI_PYSDK_PUBLIC_SSH_KEY_FILE``: path to a public SSH key (.pub file) that will be given access to the instance launched in ``test_launch_instance_tutorial.py``.